Anna Petryk

 Anna Petryk (born 26 October 1997) is a Ukrainian footballer who plays as a midfielder for Breiðablik in the Icelandic Besta-deild kvenna and the Ukraine women's national team.

+She returned to Ukraine after six months, joining Vorskla Poltava with whom she won back-to-back league and cup doubles for the 2022–23 and 2023-24 seasons, before rejoining Zhytlobud-1, now playing under their new name of FC Metalist 1925 Kharkiv.

 Playing career

 After playing the majority of her career with the Women's League club WFC Zhytlobud-1 Kharkiv, Petryk signed with Breiðablik in the Icelandic Besta-deild kvenna in March 2022.